Bionicle: Mask of Light: Legacy

 Mask of Light won a Golden Reel Award for Best Visual Effects in a DVD Premiere Movie in December 2003.
 In addition, it won the Best DVD release award at the 2004 Saturn Awards.
-In 2014, Vulture.com made mention of the movie in a 2014 retrospective on Lego's history in the movie industry.
-That same year, Radio Times ranked it as among the best movies based on toys, say that the developers "did a better-than-average job of translating the appeal of the toys to screen".
+In 2014, Vulture.com made mention of the film in a 2014 retrospective on Lego's history in the movie industry.
+That same year, Radio Times ranked it as among the best films based on toys, saying that the developers "did a better-than-average job of translating the appeal of the toys to screen".

-Mask of Light was promoted by Lego with new toys based on the film's original characters; a video game based on its story that released in 2003; a line of shoes; and a novelisation of the film.
-Two further Bionicle movies were confirmed prior to the release of Mask of Light, with the second being another direct-to-video feature and a third for theatrical release.
-The second movie, Bionicle 2: Legends of Metru Nui, released in 2004.
-The third movie, Bionicle 3: Web of Shadows, was released as a direct-to-DVD feature in 2005.
+Mask of Light was promoted by Lego with new toys based on the film's original characters; a video game based on its story released in 2003; a line of shoes; and a novelisation of the film.
+Two further Bionicle films were confirmed prior to the release of Mask of Light, with the second being another direct-to-video feature and a third for theatrical release.
+The second film, Bionicle 2: Legends of Metru Nui, was released in 2004.
+The third film, Bionicle 3: Web of Shadows, was released as a direct-to-DVD feature in 2005.
 Both films were produced by the same creative team behind Mask of Light.
 A fourth film by a different studio, Bionicle: The Legend Reborn, was released in 2009 through Universal Pictures Home Entertainment.
 A four-episode television series based on the rebooted Bionicle toyline aired in the first quarter of 2016 on Netflix.